Francisomondi/francisomondi/README.md

-# Hi, I’m Francis Omondi
+# Hi, I’m Francis Odero Omondi

-** Node.js / React Developer **
+** Full stack software enginner **

-I’m a solution-driven software developer with 5+ years of experience building scalable, high-performance web applications using modern JavaScript technologies.
-I specialize in **Node.js, React, and the MERN stack**, with a strong focus on clean architecture, performance, and real-world usability.
+I’m a solution-driven software developer with 5+ years of experience building scalable, high-performance web and Mobile applications using modern JavaScript technologies.
+I specialize in **React native, Node.js, React, and the MERN stack**, with a strong focus on clean architecture, performance, and real-world usability.

 I enjoy working with **remote-first teams**, collaborating across time zones, and taking ownership of features from idea to production.